WordPress SEO Guide for Beginners

 They are both effective solutions, and we’ve done a pros and cons comparison of Yoast SEO vs beat One SEO Pack.

-Regardless, we’ve a step by step guide properly fixing each of those plugins:
+Regardless, we have a step by step guide properly fixing each of those plugins:

-- How to install and setup Yoast SEO plugin in WordPress
+- How to install and setup the Yoast SEO plugin in WordPress

 - Users guide for beat One SEO Pack

 Add XML Sitemaps in WordPress

 An XML Sitemap may be a specially formatted file that lists every single page on your website.
 This makes it easy for search engines to seek out all of your content.

 While adding an XML sitemap doesn’t boost your site’s search rankings, it does help search engines find the pages quickly and begin ranking them.